 On the other hand, here’s a plot of GGGI against BIGI:

-This isn’t to say that BIGI is bad—they specifically discuss Saudi Arabia in their paper—but that it doesn’t capture what we have in mind when thinking about a gender-equality paradox.
+This isn’t to say that BIGI is bad exactly.
+They specifically discuss Saudi Arabia in their paper.
+My point is that it doesn’t capture what we have in mind in this context.
+At all.
+So while we do seem to get a paradox with BIGI, I think it’s meaningless and we should forget about it.

 Other measures of women in STEM